trustgraph-ai/pulumi-trustgraph-aws-rke/README.md

 The full stack includes:

-- A Kubernetes cluster
+- An RKE2 Kubernetes cluster with 1 'server' and multiple 'agents'.
-- Node pool containing 2 nodes
+- IAM configuration with roles/users granting Bedrock access etc.
-- An IAM application plus policy granting Gen AI access
+- The EBS CSI add-on, so that Kubernetes can provision disks
 - Deploys a complete TrustGraph stack of resources in AKS

 Keys and other configuration for the AI components are configured into